warner/petmail/docs/build.md

 ### Overriding Dependencies

-To test Petmail against alternate versions of its dependencies, you can simply use `PYTHONPATH=/path/to/otherdeps ./bin/petmail`, and the extra directories will be searched before the virtualenv's contents.
+To test Petmail against alternate versions of its dependencies, you can simply use `PYTHONPATH=/path/to/otherdeps petmail`, and the extra directories will be searched before the virtualenv's contents.
+Or install the other deps into the virtualenv (perhaps with `-e`).

 ### Hints On Dependencies